gghindu/modhelp/README.md

 **Lie Detector**
 We get many muslims, and sometimes christians, who join under the guise of being Hindu, or agnostic, or atheist.
 They do this to increase their chances of sneaking into the server.
 We don't want dishonest people of other faiths in our midst.

-Here are a few tried and tested ways to smoke them out of their holes.
+Here are a few tried and true to smoke them out of their holes.

 To detect muslims:
 > We take child safety very seriously on this server.
 Please type out the following sentences and state that you fully agree with them: